 For example, an invoice is generated (Service period: March 1 - March 31) and posted for Subscription A and Subscription B. Later, you generate a new invoice (Service period: April 1 - April 30) for Subscription B. You are not allowed to reverse the invoice (Service period: March 1 - March 31), because a new invoice is generated for Subscription B.

-You can also reverse the invoices that have the total amount of zero, regardless of the amount of each invoice item or invoice taxation item.
+Whether you can reverse the invoices that have the total amount of zero depends on the option of the Create credit memos mirroring invoice items billing rule.

-- If a zero-amount invoice is composed of all zero-amount invoices items and taxation items, the invoice is reversed but no credit memo is generated.
+- For zero-amount invoices composed of all zero-amount invoices items and taxation items, they can be reversed only if the billing rule is set to Yes.

 The credit memo items and their taxation items created in the invoice reversal are applied to the corresponding invoice items and invoice taxation items respectively.